Renewed vs Cancelled — Scorecard by Network

 Netflix

 Netflix has the largest original slate of any platform, and the highest absolute number of cancellations.
-By the platform's own reporting, more than 100 Netflix original series have been cancelled.
+By the platform's own reporting, more than 100 Netflix original series have been cancelled since 2013.
 The renewal rate has varied over the years.
 In the early streaming era (2013–2018), Netflix renewed most of its original scripted series, including some that were widely considered to be underperforming.
 In the post-2022 era, the rate has fallen sharply.
-The platform has shifted from a growth-at-all-costs strategy to a focus on profitability, and the result is a much higher bar for renewal.
+According to Deadline, Netflix's renewal rate dropped from approximately 60% in 2020 to around 45% in 2024, as the platform shifted from a growth-at-all-costs strategy to a focus on profitability.

 Netflix's cancellations are also the most visible.
 The platform's cancellations of The OA, Archive 81, and Teenage Bounty Hunters are some of the most-discussed cancellations of the streaming era.
 The pattern: high viewership isn't enough to save a show.
 The metrics that matter are completion rate, cost-per-viewing-hour, and subscriber acquisition.
 As we explored in our article on the real reason streaming services cancel shows, the math often trumps the audience.